NZ Police have updated police vetting form and amended the process.

 The mandate for this comes from the minutes of General Assembly 2006 section 06.047 h

-The Police Vetting Service will only process Consent Forms that are signed within the last three months.
+The Police Vetting Service will only process Consent Forms that have been signed within the last three months.
+Hard copies of the consent form and identification should be posted or delivered to this office.
+Emailed or faxed forms are not accepted.

 Before you send a consent form to us, please check